The Ku Klux Klan was the offspring of war, more to the point it was the offspring of defeat in war.

-Frightened and traumatised while in Chicago Madge managed to slip away long enough to purchase some mercuric chloride tablets from a pharmacist with which she hoped to commit suicide.
-They failed to kill her and instead she became seriously ill spending days in a hotel room writhing and screaming in agony.
+While they were in Chicago she managed to slip away long enough to purchase some mercuric chloride tablets with which she hoped to commit suicide.

-Rather than take her to a doctor and possibly save her life, Stephenson left her to suffer before telling his accomplices to take her back home to Indiana.
+Rather than take her to a doctor which most likely would have saved her life, Stephenson left her to suffer before telling his accomplices to take her back home to Indiana.
 Before they did so Madge threatened him with the law, to which Stephenson laughed and famously replied:

 “I am the law in the State of Indiana.”

 Returned home Madge immediately sought urgent medical attention but it was too late.

 On 15 April 1925, she died in great pain of kidney failure brought on by mercury poisoning.

 Before doing so however she made a death-bed deposition.

 It was enough to bring a case of second-degree murder against D.C Stephenson.

 Stephenson was brash and arrogant in the Courtroom, not believing for one moment that an all white, male jury, many of whom were or had been Klan members, would ever convict him.